 My greatest satisfaction is to see a human being connect the dots, come to a realization, and get excited about using this new skill, concept, understanding into their own work.

 I like the combination of the musical and technical expertise Nico brings to the table.
 I've learned so much at the Sweet Spot School through direct instruction and also by observation, as we work on my projects.
 A++++

 First we need to assess the student's skills, experience, and goals.
 Then we define a process to get there.
 Once we agree on a process we set a target and a time frame.
 When that time frame has passed we assess progress and make changes if necessary to ensure continued interest and continued growth.

 I have a masters degree in music composition from the University of Virginia.
+I teach Recording Techniques and Mixing at George Mason University.
 I have been a full-time musician, music producer, composer, and audio engineer for the last 15 years.

-I enjoy keeping things simple: $50 per hour.
+We enjoy keeping things simple: $60 per hour.

 I discovered I enjoyed teaching in graduate school.
 I taught music theory to undergrads.
 Since then I've continued to mentor, encourage, and give feedback to budding musicians and engineer.
 The Sweet Spot Studio, which I founded, offers an internship program to young producers and engineers.
 The Sweet Spot School is a natural manifestation of my interest in teaching.

 I mostly work with people who have a genuine interest in music and are self motivated.
 Nobody can teach you but yourself.
 My role is to foster your growth by pointing things out so you discover them faster than if you were working only by yourself.
 Ultimately it is up to you to internatlize new ideas or new skills by practicing a lot.
 I just hope to keep you excited along the way.

 If you want to learn composition listen to their composition.